Martchus/tageditor/README.md

       compile time.
 Checkout the build instructions under "Building with Qt GUI" for details.
     - The script needs to export a `main()` function.
 This function gets executed for every file and passed an object representing this file as first argument.
-    - Checkout the file `testfiles/set-tags.js` directory in this repository for an example that applies basic fixes and tries to fetch lyrics and cover art.
+    - Checkout the file `testfiles/set-tags.js` in this repository for an example that applies basic fixes and tries to fetch lyrics and cover art.
     - The option `--pedantic debug` is not required but useful for debugging.
 You may also add `--script-settings dryRun=1` and use that setting within the script as shown in the example.
     - Common tag fields are exposed as object properties as shown in the mentioned example.
         - Only properties for fields that are supported by the tag are added to the "fields" object.
         - Adding properties of unsupported fields manually does not work; those will just be ignored.
-        - The property for fields that are absent in the tag have an empty array assigned.
+        - The properties for fields that are absent in the tag have an empty array assigned.
 You may also assign an empty array to fields to delete them.
         - The content of binary fields is exposed as `ArrayBuffer`.
 Use must also use an `ArrayBuffer` to set the value of binary fields such as the cover.